 If desired, you can specify a default user assignment at the process level.
-This user will apply to any step that uses the assignment type of User but does not have an explicitly assigned user.
 This option is useful when you have a process where most or all of the steps are performed by the same user.

 The default user assignment can be set on the Process Properties tab, as the Default Process Assignment.